1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 In principle, diplomatic representatives or agents cannot be extradited to a state other than that of their accreditation, unless this state lifts their immunity.

-Some offences cannot give rise to extradition (political or military offences, offences committed in the French territory, time-barred offences etc – see question 6).
+Some offences cannot give rise to extradition (such as political or military offences, offences committed on the French territory).

 Protection against double jeopardy